 Supplementary Figure 2.
 Multi-sample single-cell analysis workflow with batch correction.
 In many datasets, data will be generated for multiple samples and jointly analyzed.
 This workflow demonstrates data matrices from four samples with different numbers of observations.
-Empty droplets are identified and removed from each sample individually followed by removal of poor quality cells.
+Empty droplets are identified and removed from each sample individually followed by removal of poor quality cells or artifacts such as doublets/multiplets.
 Filtered matrices from all samples are then concatenated to produce a combined cell matrix.
 Note that the order of filtering may be different in various workflows (e.g. filtering of poor quality cells may occur after concatenation).
 The combined matrix of all samples can be analyzed using standard workflows for normalization, scaling, dimensionality reduction, 2-D embedding, and clustering.
 In some circumstances, technical differences between samples could produce unwanted clustering.
 Integration and batch correction methods can be applied at different steps depending on the algorithm or statistical method.
 In this example, the batch correction is applied to the log normalized data to produce a new matrix which can be used in subsequent steps.
 Several methods perform correction on the reduced dimensional matrices.